dnelson86/arepo/documentation/source/parameterfile.md

 ``MHD_SEEDFIELD``

   Direction of the uniform B field that is set before starting the simulation.
-  The direction is encoded by sum(2^k), where k is the index of direciton (0, 1, 2 for x, y, z, respectively).
+  The direction is encoded by sum(2^k), where k is the index of direction (0, 1, 2 for x, y, z, respectively).
 E.g. 3 is a diagonal field in the xy plane, parallel to the z axis.
 This allows only orientations along coordinate axis, perpendicular to it or diagonal.
 Note that the equations of